Black Swift Group LLC Sells 200 Shares of Vanguard S&P 500 ETF (NYSEARCA:VOO)

-Black Swift Group LLC lowered its position in shares of Vanguard S&P 500 ETF (NYSEARCA:VOO) by 2.9% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 6,789 shares of the company’s stock after selling 200 shares during the quarter.
-Vanguard S&P 500 ETF accounts for approximately 0.8% of Black Swift Group LLC’s investment portfolio, making the stock its 18th biggest holding.
-Black Swift Group LLC’s holdings in Vanguard S&P 500 ETF were worth $2,473,000 at the end of the most recent quarter.
+Black Swift Group LLC lowered its holdings in Vanguard S&P 500 ETF (NYSEARCA:VOO) by 2.9% during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 6,789 shares of the company’s stock after selling 200 shares during the period.
+Vanguard S&P 500 ETF comprises 0.8% of Black Swift Group LLC’s holdings, making the stock its 18th largest position.
+Black Swift Group LLC’s holdings in Vanguard S&P 500 ETF were worth $2,473,000 as of its most recent SEC filing.

 Vanguard 500 Index Fund (the Fund) is an open-end investment company, or mutual fund.
 The Fund offers four classes of shares: Investor Shares, Admiral Shares, Signal Shares, and Exchange Traded Fund (ETF) Shares.
 The Fund seeks to track the investment performance of the Standard & Poor’s 500 Index, an unmanaged benchmark representing the United States large-capitalization stocks.